davidstosik/rebuilding_rails/README.md

 I wanted a prettier print but did not find any out-of-the-box solution except `JSON.pretty_generate`.
 Probably not even perfect...

 Also forgot I had to restart rackup for every change in the application.

+### Exercise Two: Debugging Exceptions

+I decided to only return a 500 text error including the exception's inspect.